Maria Doyle Kennedy: Early life

+Career

-Music career
+Music

 Maria started The Black Velvet Band with her future husband, Kieran Kennedy and music quickly became a motivating force in her life.
 The band released their first album, When Justice Came, in 1989.
 Recorded in Los Angeles in 1989, it reached number four on the Irish charts and is ranked among the best Irish albums of the late 1980s.
 She then united with producers Clive Langer and Allen Winstanley to record her second Black Velvet Band album, King of Myself, in 1992.

 The Lady Sings The Blues, a compilation album featuring Doyle Kennedy alongside Aretha Franklin, Billie Holiday, and Annie Lennox followed, and proved to be a best-selling album in 1994.
 It also established Doyle Kennedy in new markets throughout Europe, the U.S., and Japan.
 Touring Europe for the first time, she got rave reviews from The Guardian and The Times.
 She produced a documentary, Golden Boy, based on the life and work of Irish artist Patrick Scott, for which she specifically created the production company Mermaid Films.
 She has appeared as a broadcaster on Irish television, filling in for John Kelly on his Mystery Train show and for Tom Dunne on Pet Sounds.
 Doyle Kennedy also hosted an RTÉ musical series Borderline in the late 1980s.

 After releasing music with The Black Velvet Band, Doyle Kennedy left the group to pursue a solo career in music.
 In 2001, Doyle Kennedy released music on Mermaid Records, a label she founded herself in 2000.
 Her debut solo album Charm was released in 2001, following the release of the two lead singles, "Stars Above" and "Babes".
 She coordinated Sirens, which is a compilation album of female artists and was released in 2003.
 In the same year, she performed on the first series of Other Voices.
 She released the album Skullcover for a limited time between 2004 and 2005.
 The album contained her covers of songs such as "Lovesong", "Video Killed the Radio Star", and "Still in Love with You".